 - logging anything else that the person recently ate or drank

-- being prepared to list any medications that the person takes
+- preparing to list any medications that the person takes

 People who feel compelled to vomit because of shame, self-loathing, or fears about weight gain may have a condition called bulimia nervosa.